oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 issuance.
 This process is referred to as Holder Binding and is further described in [SD-JWT].

+The three-party-model, i.e., actors, Verifiable Credentials and Verifiable Presentations, are further described in [VCDM2.0].
+However, this specification focuses on a specific version of the three-party-model which can have different features but will provide a representation of the model described in [VCDM2.0].

+## Rationale

 JSON Web Tokens (JWTs) [@!RFC7519] can in principle be used to express Verifiable Credentials in a way that is easy to understand and process as it builds upon established web primitives.
 However, JWTs do not support selective disclosure, i.e., the ability to disclose only a subset of the claims contained in the JWT, in the three-party-model as described above.
-This is a common problem in the so-called three-party model: An Issuer creates a Verifiable Credential for some End-User (Holder), who then presents this credential to multiple Verifiers.
-A credential might contain a large number of claims, but the Holder typically only wants to disclose a subset of these claims to a Verifier.
+This is a common problem in the three-party model: An Issuer creates a Verifiable Credential for some End-User (Holder), who then presents this credential to multiple Verifiers.
+A Verifiable Credential might contain a large number of claims, but the Holder typically only wants to disclose a subset of these claims to a Verifier.
 In this case, the Holder would have to receive a new JWT from the Issuer, containing only the claims that should be disclosed, for each interaction with a new Verifier.
 This is inefficient, costly, and the necessary interaction with the Issuer introduces additional privacy risks.

-SD-JWT is a specification that introduces conventions to support selective disclosure for JWTs: For an SD-JWT document, a Holder can decide which claims to release (within bounds defined by the Issuer).
-This format is therefore perfectly suitable for Verifiable Credentials.
+Selective Disclosure JWT (SD-JWT) [SD-JWT] is a specification that introduces conventions to support selective disclosure for JWTs: For an SD-JWT document, a Holder can decide which claims to release (within bounds defined by the Issuer).
+This format is therefore perfectly suitable for Verifiable Credentials and Verifiable Presentations.

 SD-JWT itself does not define the claims that must be used within the payload or their semantics.
 This specification therefore defines how